Trying to learn how to snake a drain?

 If you must use a tool to unclog your pipes, use a drain auger like we’ve laid out above.
 This is your best bet to safely unclog a blockage.

 Do Call a Professional for Severe Blockages

 If you don’t know how to snake a drain still, or you realize the job is much bigger than you and your drain snake are capable of, call your local plumber to help.
 They can get you back in shape in no time.

 If you’re having trouble tackling your clogged drain, A.J.
-Alberts can come and handle any clog you’re dealing with, from floor drains to sink drains to the kitchen sink.
-We will get you up and running in no time at all.
+Alberts can come and handle any clog you’re dealing with.
+Whether it’s shower drains, sink drains, or maybe the kitchen sink, we will get you up and running in no time at all.
 And if you sign up for our Preferred Customer Maintenance Plan, you can get priority scheduling and a 10% discount on all future repairs, including future drain issues.
 So, sign up today!